StreetScout

 Where is Burns Beach?

-Burns Beach is a suburb of Western Australia, Australia.
+Burns Beach is a suburb of Western Australia, Australia, in the Joondalup local government area.

 What is the population of Burns Beach?